-The NOAA Fisheries (NMFS)-Sea Grant Fellowship Program in Marine Resource Economics supports Ph.D. students who are interested in careers related to the economics of the conservation and management of living marine resources.
+The NOAA National Marine Fisheries Service (NMFS)-Sea Grant Fellowship in Marine Resource Economics supports a Ph.D.
+Graduate Fellowship in Marine Resource Economics.
+The intent of the Program is to award a limited number of fellowships each year to students who are interested in careers related to the economics of the conservation and management of living marine resources.

-The Fellowships will provide support for up to two years for highly qualified graduate students working towards a Ph.D. in marine resource economics, natural resource economics, or environmental economics.
-Each Fellow will be required to work closely with an expert (mentor) from NMFS who may provide data for the Fellow's thesis, serve on the Fellow's committee, and host an annual summer internship at the participating NMFS facility.
+The fellowship can provide support for up to three years for highly qualified graduate students working towards a Ph.D. in marine resource economics, natural resource economics, or environmental economics.
+Each fellow will be required to work closely with an expert (mentor) from NMFS who may provide data for the fellow's thesis, serve on the fellow's committee, and host an annual summer internship at the participating NMFS facility.
 Mentors will be from participating NMFS Science Centers or Offices.
-Fellows may work, as necessary, at the participating NMFS facility during some or all of the academic year at the mutual discretion of mentor, faculty adviser, and Fellow.

 Prospective Fellows must be United States citizens.
 At the time of application, prospective Marine Resource Economics Fellows must be admitted to a Ph.D. degree program in resource or environmental economics at an institution of higher education in the United States or its territories, or submit a signed letter from the institution indicating provisional acceptance to a Ph.D. degree program conditional on obtaining financial support such as this fellowship.